The leadership and ceremonial roles in Torbay Council are distinct from each other.

 The Chair is responsible for chairing meetings of the council.
 The Chair also undertakes civic and ceremonial duties in the Borough and attends community engagements and represents Torbay at civic events outside the area on behalf of the Mayor.
 The Chair is always expected to act impartially and in a non-political way.

 If you wish to invite the Chairman to an event you are organising, please complete the event information form and return no later than 14 days before the event to the ‘PA to the Chairman’, Governance Support, Town Hall, Torquay, TQ1 3DR.

 Alternatively, you can return the form via email to the following address: Chairman@torbay.gov.uk

-The Chairman for 2016-2017 is Councillor Ray Hill, and his Consort is Mrs Patricia Hill.
+The Chairman for 2018-2019 is Councillor Ian Doggett and his escort is Mrs Maggi Douglas-Dunbar.
 The Chairman of the Council is elected by the Council at its annual meeting.

-At the Ceremonial Council Meeting held on 11 May 2016, at which he was inaugurated as Chairman of the Council, Councillor Hill said:
+At the Ceremonial Council Meeting held on 14 May 2018, at which he was inaugurated as Chairman of the Council, Councillor Doggett said:

 - How the council works

 - Get a job working for us

 - Information and data

 - Honorary Freeman of Torbay